Outplay gets $7.3M from Sequoia Capital India to help outbound sales team scale their campaigns – TechCrunch

 “The previous outbound sales tech disruption happened in 2011 when Outreach and Salesloft were founded.
 We really respect what they have done to the industry, but the approach is not scalable and the revenue eventually becomes a function of the size of the outbound sales team,” he said, adding that Outplay is changing the process by using data-driven signals to help sales representatives engage with the likeliest prospects at the right time in the right channel.

-For example, Outplay’s Dynamic Sequencing automatically moves prospects from one sequence to another one that has a higher chance of success.
+For example, Outplay’s Dynamic Sequencing automatically moves prospects from one sequence to another that has a higher chance of success.
 In one scenario, Outplay can be configured to move a prospective who opens a sales representative’s email more than four times to another sequence that focuses on people who appear interested in a product.
 Laxman said some of its customers have seen open rates as high as 80% in the second sequence with Dynamic Sequencing.

 In a statement, Sequoia India principal Harshjit Sethi said, “Outbound sales needs are evolving rapidly and reps now need personalized, automated and contextual tools to drive sales which Outplay is successfully enabling.
 Sales reps spend an average of four hours per day on Outplay, demonstrating the effectiveness of the product which has category-leading customer reviews.”